What are the dates? How much does it cost? How do I register

 Will my lesbian/gay/bisexual/transgender/queer youth or child coming from a LGBTQ family feel welcome at camp?

-We do everything possible to make Mountain Friends Camp a safe and welcoming space for every camper, and are happy that we already include staff, parents and families with diverse sexual orientations and gender expressions.
+We do everything possible to make Mountain Friends Camp a safe and welcoming space for every camper, and are happy that we already include youth, staff, parents and families with diverse sexual orientations and gender expressions.
 We do not tolerate bullying or any type of hate speech, and are open to talking about and dealing with issues of bias when they come up at camp.

 What should I bring to camp?